Once we have observed the real world and identified the actual problem, a new challenge emerges.

 If your statement specifies an algorithm or data structure, rewrite it to focus on outcomes instead.

-In Chapter 4, we stress-test problem statements systematically — probing edge cases, failure conditions, and contradictions.
-If Chapter 3 defines the contract, Chapter 4 tries to break it.
+In the next chapter, we stress-test problem statements systematically — probing edge cases, failure conditions, and contradictions.
+If this chapter defines the contract, the next chapter tries to break it.